-The Ada Initiative ceased major operations in October 2015 and is no longer accepting sponsorship proposals.
+The Ada Initiative is closed.
 This archival page remains public for free reuse by other organizations under a Creative Commons Attribution-Sharealike license.

 The Ada Initiative will only accept sponsorship or partnership arrangements that further our mission of increasing the status and participation of women in open technology and culture.
 This policy describes how we decide to begin or end these arrangements.